tplatt37/a-new-startup-pipeline-demo/README.md

 You need to supply a private S3 bucket, which will be used to temporarily house the A-New-Startup source code (so it can be copied into the CodeCommit repo.)

-This set of templates uses many static/fixed resource names (stack names, repo name, iam stuff, and much more) for simplicity's sake.
+This set of templates uses some static/fixed resource names (stack names, repo name, DynamoDB Table, and much more) for simplicity's sake.
-This means you can only install it ONCE per account (stack will fail with naming conflicts otherwiwse).
+This means you can only install it ONCE per region (stack will fail with naming conflicts otherwiwse).
-If you need multiple installs, use different accounts!
+If you need multiple installs, use different regions!

 This repo is meant for demos to students - so we keep it as simple (as possible).